tlin0809/isletAutoLabeler/README.md

 Cross-compares the outputs from multiple `findMechanismMarkers()` calls to identify marker genes consistently regulated across two developmental stages or treatment conditions.

-This function improve biological confidence by ensuring that selected genes follow a consistent expression trend across population.
+This function improves biological confidence by ensuring that selected genes follow a consistent expression trend across population.
 It selects promising genes by filtering for direction and statistical significance across comparisons.
 For example, an alpha-cell maturation marker should show increasing